 |Air bed||$499 – $1,499||$699 – $4,425||$799 – $7,099||$1,299 – $9,499|

-It’s a good idea to do your research first, reading product details and reviews to help you make a shortlist based on your needs.
+It’s a good idea to do your research first, reading product details and online reviews to help you make a shortlist based on your needs.
 Then you can go into a retail store or display room to test out mattresses with a clear idea of what you’re looking for.
-It’s also important to note that many manufacturers produce product lines exclusively for certain retailers, or have a line under one name at one retailer and a different name at the other when they’re actually just the same product.
+It’s also important to realise that some manufacturers will only produce product lines exclusively for certain retailers or have a line under one name at one retailer and a different name at the other when they’re actually just the same product.

 When you go into a retail store or showroom to test mattresses, don’t let the salesperson rush you.
 30 seconds of lying on a bed is not enough.
 Get a pillow (or better yet take a comfortable one with you) and relax properly, as you would if you were going to sleep.

 For more specialty types of mattresses, you may find it easier to buy online.
-This can be a bit risky, especially if you’re looking to buy something quite different from your previous mattress.
-Before buying online, check the retailer’s returns policy to make sure that if you don’t like it, you’re easily able to return it.
-In our latest survey, 55% of respondents who purchased their mattress online wish that they had tried it out first.
+But this can be a bit risky, especially if you’re looking to buy something quite different from your previous mattress.
+Before buying online, check the retailer’s returns policy to make sure that if you don’t like it, you’re easily able to pack it up and return it.
+In our latest survey, almost half (47%) of respondents who purchased their mattress online wish that they had tried it out first.

 Batteries - April 20th